odoo/owl/doc/reference/app.md

 - [Props validation](./props.md#props-validation) is performed
 - [t-foreach](./templates.md#loops) loops check for key unicity
 - Lifecycle hooks are wrapped to report their errors in a more developer-friendly way
-- Component nodes (the `__owl__` property on components) have an additional "subscriptions" property, containing a list of objects that the component is observing through the reactivity system, as well as which keys are observed for each object, which can be useful for debugging extraneous or missing renders